prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

 > Please add your own recommended groups to this list!

-Write a short (1-2 page) summary of your experiences, to address the following questions:
+Write a short (2-3 page) summary of your experiences, to address at least the following questions:

  + Which events did you attend, which groups hosted them, and what happened at each?
  + What, if anything did you learn about contemporary industry challenges and practices?